 • Discover information, to approach new material with empathy

 •Reflect on their learning.
 Pupils should not only acquire knowledge but also be able to use their knowledge to understand their world, build community, and develop their personal position.

-This term children we will be studying about the Christian faith and Humanism.
+This term children we will be studying about the Islamic faith .